 A responsible representative designated by the applicant to act on their behalf.

-Individuals will be screened and/or assessed to determine whether they meet nursing facility level of care and are members of the target population.
+Individuals will be screened and/or assessed to determine whether they meet NFLOC and are members of the target population.
 Only individuals who meet these criteria will be added to the registry.
 The individual’s name is placed on the registry in request date order.

-NOTE: If at any time individuals do NOT meet nursing facility level of care, their names will be removed from the CCW registry.
+NOTE: If at any time individuals do NOT meet NFLOC, their names will be removed from the OAAS registries (CCW registry and/or the Adult Day Health Care (ADHC) Waiver registry).

 Priority Groups for Waiver Offers

 CCW offers shall be presented to individuals on the registry according to priority groups.
-The following groups shall have priority in the order listed:
+The following groups shall have priority in the order listed below:

-Individuals with substantiated cases of abuse or neglect who are referred by Adult Protective Services (APS) or Elderly Protective Services (EPS) and who, without Community Choices Waiver services, would require institutional placement to prevent further abuse and neglect as determined by OAAS review;
+Individuals with substantiated cases of abuse or neglect who are referred by Adult Protective Services (APS) or Elderly Protective Services (EPS) and who, without CCW services, would require institutional placement to prevent further abuse and neglect as determined by OAAS review;

-Individuals diagnosed with Amyotrophic Lateral Sclerosis (ALS);
+Individuals diagnosed with Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease;

 Individuals who are residing in a state of Louisiana permanent supportive housing (PSH) unit or who are linked for the state of Louisiana PSH program;